mertbkts/Covid19-Prediction-From-LungCT/README.md

 ## How to use?

 ### Training
 Train your own model by using "Model_Training.ipynb".
 Just enter your dataset's path into the following code, and then execute.
 You can also skip this process.
-All you have to do is using "model.h5" and "weights.hdf5" that is ready for prediction.
+All you have to do is using "model.h5" and "weights.hdf5" which is ready for prediction.

 ```
 dataset= # Your dataset's path